Berries, Pins, & Copper Tees

 When setting two lanes simultaneously, we were busy literally jumping from and into adjacent pits trying our best to coordinate games so that players were not kept waiting.
 Kibitzing customers were not appreciated in terms of how much they would disturb our two-lane timing.
 It wasn’t hard work, just constant.
 People seemed to respect us although they rarely saw more than our arms.
 The only ‘danger’ in the job was from smart-aleck bowlers, always men who actually tried to hit us with the pins.
 In the 5-pin game, you had 3 chances or 3 balls in each frame to try to knock down all the pins; a strike was counted if all the pins were knocked down with the first ball, a spare if all the pins were tumbled on the 2nd ball, and 15 points if it took 3 balls to knock down all the pins in one frame.
 If 3 balls were delivered without all the pins dropping, the player’s score was tallied by pin number of those pins that had been knocked down.
 Men or males often prided themselves on how fast and hard they could deliver the ball.
 When one of the 2-pins were left, some of those speed- and power-cravers seized the opportunity to hit that pin so hard and at just the right angle to cause the pin to jump upward toward and perhaps careen into the pin-boy seated between lanes.
 We quickly learned who those players were and to be mindful of those who targeted us.
 When they witnessed such behaviour, proprietors would chastize the offender/s and if they did it more than once, they would be suspended from playing.

 If we weren’t pin-setting and if Billy’s father premitted it, we would use our spare – pun intended – time to bowl ourselves.
 The issue was taking turns pin-setting.
 Once a week, we were paid, in cash, all based on the number of lines attributed to each pin-boy.
 If I kept track of my lines, I don’t remember doing so; instead I suspect I trusted Billy’s father.
 While ten pin lines paid twice as much, setting up ten pins was harder, more time-consuming; I preferred 5-pin and did both games’ setting.
 When we moved from Exeter to London, I continued to set pins near our house in east London (Dundas and Highbury intersection).
 The then newly-built Eastown Plaza with its second floor Arcade bowling alley was about a kilometer from my house.
-I set pins in the summer preceding as well as during my grade 9 year, 1962-63 and I remember two things more distinctly than other job-related memories that year: one, getting paid cash in small, brown envelopes a little bigger than dollar-bill size (like the ones bank tellers frequently use to give to customers who withdraw cash), always intrigued by how much money I made; two, after my pin-setting shift, often I frequented either the Sard restaurant in the Eastown Plaza or I went to the lesser known restaurant – whose name escapes me now – near the Ford dealership closer to my home.
+I set pins in the summer preceding as well as during my grade 9 year, 1962-63 and I remember two things more distinctly than other job-related memories that year: one, getting paid cash in small, brown envelopes a little bigger than dollar-bill size (like the ones bank tellers often use to give to customers who withdraw cash), always intrigued by how much money I made; two, after my pin-setting shift, I frequented either the Sard restaurant in the Eastown Plaza or I went to the lesser known restaurant – whose name escapes me now – near the Ford dealership closer to my home.
 The culinary attraction was singular…both restaurants served superb, golden-brown, and crisp french fries with gravy and I was addicted.

 I quit setting pins at the end of grade 9 though my interest in bowling itself remained as a recreational outlet occasionally, never in competitive leagues.
 When I was a student at Western, I remember the old weight room in the very lower level – the bowels or dungeoon – of Thames Hall, the PE builing where I worked.
 Long and narrow with very poor ventilation, it served as the only weight-training facility on campus during the 1950s and 1960s.
 From the time I started using it, I was curious about its configuration – why such a narrow structure.
 A little research uncovered that the building’s founder and greatest advocate, PE Director John Howard Crocker planned to have that area used for a 2-lane bowling alley, a desire that never came to fruition other than the cement shell for the facility.
 Perhaps they ran out of funds in the post-second world war era when Thames Hall was created (1947).
 For me, I delighted in knowing we were training in a space intended for bowling lanes and I reminisced about my connections to pin-setting when I worked out in that odd room.
 Years later, I became aware of all manner of bowling interests among ancient cultures and all kinds of variations like lawn-bowling and a unique outdoor bowling game played by miners in the northeast of Britain.
 At the other end of the socioeconomic scale, many estates in the western world built elaborate, exquisite bowling facilities that were works of architectural art…like this grand two-lane facility somewhere in Britain: